Retrieval Pipeline¶

 Vector Search¶

-FAISS performs fast similarity search:
+FAISS performs fast similarity search using the IndexFlatIP algorithm:

 Candidate Retrieval¶